ibm-cloud-docs/cis/known-limitations.md

  * A, AAAA, and CNAME wildcard records ("*") cannot be proxied.

- * When you delete a dedicated certificate, it may reappear in the list for a short time before the deletion is complete.
+ * When you delete a dedicated certificate, it might reappear in the list for a short time before the deletion is complete.

  * To modify your custom dedicated certificate’s hostnames after ordering, you must order a new certificate and then delete the old one.